 Examples of content marketing

-Brands like HubSpot, Duolingo, and Canva are great content marketing examples thanks to their specific campaigns and overall strategy.
+Brands like HubSpot, Duolingo, and Canva provide great content marketing examples.

 HubSpot offers a vast library of resources across diverse platforms, from blog posts and guides to free courses.